Aliases for HAP1 Gene

 GeneCards Summary for HAP1 Gene

 HAP1 (Huntingtin-Associated Protein 1) is a Protein Coding gene.
-Diseases associated with HAP1 include huntington disease.
+Diseases associated with HAP1 include huntington disease and spinocerebellar ataxia 17.
 Among its related pathways are fMLP Pathway and Circadian entrainment.
+GO annotations related to this gene include ion channel binding and brain-derived neurotrophic factor binding.
 An important paralog of this gene is TRAK2.

 UniProtKB/Swiss-Prot for HAP1 Gene